Bonding Materials for Titanium & Zirconia Frameworks

 Unlike traditional metal-ceramic systems, titanium and zirconia cannot be bonded using the same surface preparation and chemical primers developed for gold alloys or feldspathic porcelain.
 Their surface chemistry requires a dedicated approach to achieve reliable, long-term adhesion.

-CGI developed the Ti/Zi Bonding System specifically to address the adhesion challenges of modern titanium and zirconia-based restorations.
+CGI developed the Ti and Zir Bonding Systems specifically to address the adhesion challenges of modern titanium and zirconia-based restorations.
 The system combines mechanical and chemical retention strategies to create a reliable, durable bond between frameworks and overlying materials — whether porcelain, composite, or opaque masking layers.

 The system is available in two configurations depending on the clinical need: the Ti-Bonder for titanium frameworks and the Zir-Bonder for zirconia-composite cases.